qurriahSam/muziki/README.md

 ## Description

-Muziki is a web application that allows users to upload their music on the platform and stream it from different devices by logging in to their accounts
+Muziki is a web-based application that allows users to easily upload and stream a wide selection of music tracks.
+The platform hosts an extensive and diverse music library curated from various sources, providing users with an unmatched selection of songs from various genres and artists.
+With the ability to log in to their accounts from different devices, users can enjoy their favorite tunes on-the-go, all while effortlessly managing their personal music libraries through Muziki's user-friendly interface.

 ## Screenshot